Kent Biodiversity Strategy

 The Kent Biodiversity Strategy was approved by the Kent Nature Partnership in February 2020.

-Link to the strategy here
+The link to the published strategy can be found here

 The Kent Biodiversity Strategy aims to deliver, over a 25 year period, the maintenance, restoration and creation of habitats that are thriving with wildlife and plants and ensure that the county’s terrestrial, freshwater, intertidal and marine environments regain and retain good health.